Chronomaster: Reception

-According to Charles Ardai of Computer Gaming World, Chronomaster was commercially unsuccessful.
+According to Charles Ardai of Computer Gaming World magazine, Chronomaster was commercially unsuccessful.

-A reviewer for Next Generation hailed the game for its detailed graphics, simple and intuitive interface, "entertaining" dialogue, puzzles which are mostly neither too easy or overly hard, and deep story based "around the concepts of immortality, universe construction, and the nature of time itself."
-He was also pleased with the voice acting from big-name stars, though he said that some of the less-known actors give "painful" performances.
+A reviewer for Next Generation magazine praised the game for its detailed graphics, simple and intuitive interface, "entertaining" dialogue, puzzles that are mostly neither too easy nor overly hard, and deep story based "around the concepts of immortality, universe construction, and the nature of time itself."
+The reviewer was also pleased with the voice acting from well-known stars, though he noted that some of the lesser-known actors gave "painful" performances.
 A reviewer for Maximum lauded Chronomaster for its story and presentation, calling the game "a prime example of [Roger Zelazny's] ability to create a compelling story that rewrites the rules of science as it goes."
-He described the prerendered graphics as "stunning" and said the voice actors "add atmosphere to an already intriguing adventure."
+He described the pre-rendered graphics as "stunning" and said that the voice actors "add atmosphere to an already intriguing adventure."

-Chronomaster was a runner-up for Computer Gaming Worlds 1995 "Adventure Game of the Year" award, which ultimately went to I Have No Mouth, and I Must Scream.
-The editors wrote, "Both the script and the voice talents lift Chronomaster well above the usual standards of the genre."
-Chronomaster was also nominated as Computer Games Strategy Pluss 1996 adventure game of the year, although it lost to The Neverhood.
+Chronomaster was a runner-up for Computer Gaming World magazine's 1995 "Adventure Game of the Year" award, which ultimately went to I Have No Mouth, and I Must Scream.
+The editors wrote that "Both the script and the voice talents lift Chronomaster well above the usual standards of the genre."
+Chronomaster was also nominated as Computer Games Strategy Plus magazine's 1996 adventure game of the year, although it lost to The Neverhood.

 Legacy

-Chronomaster was adapted to novel form in 1996, closely following the game's plot and coauthored by Roger Zelazny and Jane Lindskold.
+Chronomaster was adapted into novel form in 1996; the novel closely followed the game's plot, and it was coauthored by Roger Zelazny and Jane Lindskold.